AndreassOlsson/faceID/README.md

 # faceID
 Trying out different methods for performing face identification on faces that a model hasn´t seen before.
 This repo only contains the exploratory ipynb files.

-At the time of creating this project I did not fully grasp all the methods that I implemented and did not achieve good results.
-Today, I am confident that I would be able to improve this model but I still gained some valuable insights from this project!
+At the time of creating this project I did not fully grasp all the methods that I used and did not achieve good results (unsurprisingly).
+However I am confident that I would be able to improve this model today and I still gained some valuable insights from this project!

 It is based on a siamese neural network that takes an image pair as input and calculates a latent feature for each image.
 The distance between those latent features then determines if the two faces belong to the same person or not.